 Looking for where to eat near the Art Institute of Chicago?

 You’re probably either already at the museum with a grumbling stomach, or you’re planning a trip and want the lowdown on the best eats in town.
 Maybe you’re doing team building in Chicago with us and want to grab a bite afterwards.

-Either way, our renegade museum tours need fuel, and Chicago has some amazing food to prepare or recharge after your museum adventure.
+Either way, our renegade tours of the AIC need fuel, and Chicago has some amazing food to prepare or recharge after your museum adventure.

 We’ve spent years in and around the museum and have the full scoop on the best places to eat near the Art Institute of Chicago.
 Check below for the full list!

 On this page you’ll find a handpicked list of restaurants categorized as quick eats, bang for your buck, delicious sitdown, brunch & coffee, vegan, drinks, and splurge.
 Your tastebuds will thank you.